 - Additionally, the Office of Global Engagement collaborates with institutions throughout the world on a variety of educational, outreach, and research focused projects.
 Explore our Global Partners Database to learn about the 130+ connections we have worldwide.

 Once you have identified and connected with an international partner, consider how you will most effectively incorporate COIL into each of your courses.
 To start:

 - Identify areas of overlap with your course and that of your colleague.
-Can you offer a full semester of shared learning and interaction or simply several sessions?
-At the outset, a few shared sessions may be sufficient.
+Can you offer a full semester of shared learning and interaction, or is a smaller-scale collaboration of several sessions a better fit?
 Even an exchange of guest lectures is a great starting point for building collaborative relationships that may lead to more interactive opportunities in the future.

 - Student interaction between the two classes (one at NC State, and one at an international institution), should preferably be synchronous.
 Time zone considerations will be critical here.
 One option is to make these sessions part of an “international experience” for your class and not tied to the regular meeting times to allow for time differences.
 Encourage students to connect asynchronously outside of class time.

-- To be successful, your collaborative learning objectives should have a measurable outcome (i.e. project, problem solving, lab completion).
+- Measurable outcome: your collaborative learning objectives should have some kind of deliverable (i.e. project, presentation, problem solving, lab completion).

 - Contact us at email@example.com for further questions

 COIL encompasses a range of academic activities and outcomes.
 At NC State, faculty in several colleges are currently incorporating global learning into their courses.
 Some examples include:

 College of Humanities and Social Sciences